-Welcome to this guide to the library resources that you can draw on to establish your own self care routine.
+Welcome to your guide to the library resources that you can draw on to establish your own self care routine.

-Our wellbeing is as multifaceted as we are; there are lots of ways to promote good health and as such we are inspired by the five ways to wellbeing model.
+There are unlimited different ways to promote good mental health and wellbeing.
+In this guide we are inspired by the Five Ways to Wellbeing model.
 For more information see the NHS 5 steps to mental wellbeing and the New Economics Foundation's guide to wellbeing during the pandemic.

 The wellbeing of all students is a priority for the University of Brighton.
 Dedicated support is available from our Student Services team which includes online advice and guidance on a range of issues as well as extra help via our wellbeing services.

 Support from the Students' Union on everything related to your time in Brighton as a student, whether that is housing, education or wellbeing.
 Plus the popular Quarantea and biscuits, providing a virtual space to come together and share information.

 The University is signed up to Togetherall, an online service and community that provides support with anxiety, depression and other mental health isues.
 Login with your University username and password to access the service and find out more.